onflow/flow/flips/20220715-cadence-purity-analysis.md

     let x: (pure (): Void) = fun() {}
     let y: ((((): Void)): Void) = fun foo(f:(pure (): Void)) {} // contravariance
 ```

+Once purity is enforced in functions with `pure` annotations, in order to require it in function conditions we can
+simply treat pre-conditions and post-conditions as pure contexts as if they had `pure` annotations themselves.

 ### Drawbacks